steharr/ms2-/README.md

 3. *As a user playing a game I want to have a challenge which I can overcome*
    I have tested the game with multiple friends and family.
 It is possible to complete all three difficulty levels of the game.
 Each presents a challenge for the user.

-4. *As a user playing a game I want the game graphics to be visually appealling*
+4. *As a user playing a game I want the game graphics to be visually appealing*
    The colors of the game are deliberately chosen to be vibrant in order to make the experience of playing more enjoyable.
 The gifs used for the various assets of the game make the game board feel dynamic.

    <img src="assets/documents/testing/user_story_graphics.png" alt="game graphics" width="250"/>